 And here's a list of blogs and personal websites that I like and recommend.

 Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since recognizing in March or April 2018 that I have that condition.
 (I’m using “condition” in the widest conceivable sense, as equivalent to “state”, and not to imply that aphantasia is a medical condition or impairment.)
+Up to January 2019, I published those posts on Medium, the most recent one is on this site.
 Here is the list of posts so far — I'll update it if and when I add more.

 I've made a list of my own stories on Medium.
 It includes several short stories, a novella and a novel, all of which are free to read.
 As a bonus, here is the shortest story I've written so far, “Closure”.
 It comes in at about 750 words.
 I originally posted it on Medium but deleted it last year and now I've reposted it here.